Vladimír Dlouhý (politician): Return to politics

-In June 2012, Dlouhý announced his intention to run for the president in the 2013 elections.
+In June 2012, Dlouhý announced his intention to run for president in the 2013 elections.
 Following the verification of signatures on petition sheets the Ministry of Interior refused to register his candidacy due to insufficient number of signatures.

 On 22 May 2014 in Plzeň, Dlouhý was elected at its Assembly as the President of the Czech Chamber of Commerce.
 He received 128 votes, thereby defeating Zdeněk Somr, who received 87 votes.
 In 2017, he was re-elected to hold the same post.
-In 2019, he was elected one of the deputy presidents of Eurochambres, under the leadership of president Christoph Leitl.
+In 2019, he was elected one of the deputy presidents of Eurochambres, under the leadership of president Christoph Leitl, and was elected president in March 2023.

 In 2020, the Czech government of Prime Minister Andrej Babiš nominated Dlouhý as its candidate to succeed Angel Gurría in the position of Secretary-General of the Organisation for Economic Co-operation and Development (OECD) for a five-year term.
 By January 2021, he withdrew his candidacy due to insufficient support from other governments.